 The college will conduct impartial and thorough investigations of allegations of potential Title IX and Discriminatory Harassment and Sexual Misconduct (DHSM) policy violations, and will objectively adjudicate disciplinary proceedings.
 All reports of potential violations will be investigated, regardless of the source, although the information available may affect the type of investigation that can be done.
 A report may be made with the Portland Police Bureau by the complainant or by the college if the alleged violation of the DHSM may also be criminal behavior.

 This Options and Resources for Student Respondents handbook is intended to provide information to students accused of Title IX violations, including those who are respondents in Title IX cases.

-David Gruber, Assistant Dean for Academic Support Services, and Amy Schuckman, Assistant Dean for Residence Life, provide information and academic support to those accused of sexual assault, relationship abuse, and stalking.
+Julie Maxfield, Associate Dean of Students for Academic Life provides information and academic support to those accused of sexual assault, relationship abuse, and stalking.
 Students may also receive emotional support from health & counseling services.

 Title IX Investigation